Make Cosmetic Flaws Disappear in One Appointment

 Can you use mouthwash with dental bonding?

-Mouthwash can be used with bonds, however it should not be alcohol based.
+Mouthwash can be used with bonds, however, it should not be alcohol-based.
 Alcohol has been shown to weaken bonds, shortening their lifespan.

 What is Direct Bonding?

 Direct bonding, also called dental tooth bonding, is a cosmetic treatment we offer that can help correct a variety of issues with your smile’s appearance.
-We use a tooth-colored composite resin that can be sculpted to fill in or add onto your teeth.
+We use a tooth-colored composite resin that can be sculpted to fill in or add to your teeth.
 In fact, this special combination of plastics and silica are the same materials we use for tooth-colored fillings, allowing your direct bonding to seamlessly blend in with the rest of your smile.
 We can use this treatment to correct numerous flaws, including small chips, cracks, slight gaps, misshapen teeth, or even a crooked-looking tooth.

 The best way to know whether or not direct bonding is right for you is to contact our office to set up an appointment with Dr. Myles.
 He will carefully examine your smile before recommending a personalized treatment plan.
 He takes the dental history, budget, and goals into account before creating treatment plans for the best results.

 What to Expect During Your Direct Bonding Procedure

 One of the benefits of direct bonding is that it can be completed in just one appointment.
 First, Dr. Myles will ensure that you’re comfortable before beginning.
 Then, he will prepare the area, creating small abrasion that allows for the composite resin to get a firm bond.
 After, he’ll place the composite resin on the affected area, sculpting it away to blend in with your smile.
 This material is then cured with a special light, hardening the composite resin.
 Lastly, Dr. Myles will polish it, so your tooth looks and reflects light just like the rest of your enamel.
 This can all be done in around 90 minutes or less!